plutonheaven/prx-practical-lab/README.md

 # prx-practical-lab
-## Unzipping data
-After cloning this repository, unzip the files contained in the `data` folder.

 ## Python environment creation
 This repo uses the `uv` tool to manage the python virtual environment.
 Here are the steps to get started: